 With a lot of scary news and an unfamiliar situation forced upon us, it is normal that people might be feeling the strain.
 It’s sad that there is still a stigma around taking care of your mental health, but the important thing to remember if you are struggling while working from home is that you are not alone.
 There are a number of common-sense strategies you can use to keep track of your mental wellbeing, especially if you know you have a history of anxiety or depression.

 As part of the WFH Hub at Adjust, there will be group meetings including external coaches and facilitators, all taking place online to check in with employees.
-But you shouldn’t feel disempowered if you are feeling low or alone.
+But you can help take charge of your own well-being in other ways:

 - Track your mood.
 Use a tool such as Moodscope to keep track of how you are feeling day-to-day.
 This can help establish a baseline and also help you recognize if your mood starts to dip.
 If this happens you might need to take action.